Workday Adoption: How to Maximize End-User Adoption (2023)

 Perhaps most notably is how HR now has a seat at the table to impact a company’s trajectory in a very tangible way: via the success of its people.
 A Gartner survey showed that building critical skills and competencies is a priority for over half of all HR leaders and 85% for Learning and Development Executives.

 Technologies are being leveraged to help with these efforts.
 In 2018, the global spend on Enterprise Software rose by 9.5% amount to approximately $390 billion.
 HR technology was a major contributor to this surge.

-A current front runner is Workday, who continues to lead as a vendor of choice with Fortune 500 organizations even in space with over 83 HCM players, and growing.
-If you’re one of our HR leader readers, then there is a high chance that you’ve also implemented this solution to meet your HCM needs.
+A current front runner is Workday, which continues to lead as a vendor of choice with Fortune 500 organizations even in space with over 83 HCM systems and growing.
+If you’re one of our HR leader readers, then there is a high chance you’ve also implemented this solution to meet your HCM needs.

-You may have chosen Workday as your HCM software for the following reasons:
+You may choose Workday as your HCM software for the following reasons:

 - It sets out to be a one-stop-shop or rather a holistic solution to measure and improve employee & business performance.
 Starting from the most basic task of recruitment to leave & expense management to projecting the employee’s career path.

-- Single code base – Workday’s multiple and increasingly diverse modules are architected on a single code base (with the exception of Adaptive Insights acquisition which is being bolted on)
+- Single code base – Workday’s multiple and increasingly diverse modules are architected on a single code base (except Adaptive Insights acquisition which is being bolted on)

-- Entirely engineered for Cloud and mobile deployment which would imply that the employees are always working on the latest platform.
+- Entirely engineered for cloud and mobile deployment implies that the employees are constantly working on the latest platform.

 - Multiple integration capabilities to plug into your existing workspace.

-All of this sounds great and can certainly benefit your organizations in profitable ways…..that is if it is utilized by your employees.
+All of this sounds great and can benefit your organization in profitable ways…..that is if your employees utilize it.

-Most HR Cloud projects fail to meet business expectations significantly signaling a problem in how HR transformation plans are approached.
+Most HR Cloud projects fail to meet business expectations, signaling a problem in how HR transformation plans are approached.